 Authentic gelato from a Roman artisan

-The Pantheon dome and it’s oculus
+The Pantheon Dome and its Oculus

-A short 10-minute walk away from Piazza Navona is the two thousand year old Pantheon.
-Stop for a cappuccino on Piazza della Rotonda to take in the site of this ancient wonder and imagine a busy Roman market where there are now tourist tables, cafés and souvenir shops.
+A short 10-minute walk away from Piazza Navona is the two-thousand-year-old Pantheon.
+Stop for a cappuccino on Piazza Della Rotonda to take in the site of this ancient wonder.
+Imagine a busy Roman market where there are now tourist tables, cafés, and souvenir shops.

-If you want to experience shopping at it best before you cruise from Rome, spend some time on Via del Corso.
-One of the main and most elegant shopping streets, it ends at Trevi Fountain.
+If you want to experience shopping at its best before you cruise from Rome, walk Via del Corso.
+One of the central and most elegant shopping streets, it ends at Trevi Fountain.
 The fountain is probably the most famous site in Rome.

 Day 3: The Spanish Steps and Villa Borghese

-The area around Villa Borghese is orderly, elegant and lush.
-The enormous landscaped gardens of Villa Borghese houses statues, fountains and world-class museums.
-Spend a couple or hours here, stopping at the café in the grounds if you want a light bite.
+The area around Villa Borghese is orderly, elegant, and lush.
+The enormous landscaped gardens of Villa Borghese houses statues, fountains, and world-class museums.
+Spend a few hours here, stopping at the café if you want a light bite.

 Via Condotti and Rome’s center of haute couture to the Spanish Steps

-From here, make your way in between Via Margutta and Via del Babuino to visit the best of the art and antique shops.
-And then side step towards Via Condotti before heading to the Spanish Steps.
-On Via Condotti you will find the chicest of shops in the center or Rome’s haute couture.
-Follow the road leading into Piazza di Spagna and spend some time around the Spanish Steps for those iconic photo moments.
-Finish your day with an evening amidst busy cafés and restaurants where we can take your pick for an evening meal.
+And then sidestep towards Via Condotti before heading to the Spanish Steps.
+On Via Condotti, you will find the chicest shops in the center of Rome’s haute couture.
+Follow the road leading to Piazza di Spagna and the Spanish Steps for those iconic photo moments.
+Finish your day with an evening in this area, where you can take your pick of restaurants.

-For a new appreciation of the Spanish Steps, start your day here very early in the morning before the tourists arrive.
-I mean sunrise if you can, and really take time to enjoy this area in the peace, the quiet and the sunshine.
+For a new appreciation of the Spanish Steps, get there early in the morning before the tourists arrive.
+We mean at sunrise if you can.
+Take time to enjoy this area in peace, quiet, and sunshine.

-Day 4: Ancient Rome, Vittoriano and the Colosseum
+Day 4: Ancient Rome, Vittoriano, and the Colosseum

 A step back in time to Ancient Rome at The Colosseum and Roman Forum

-Hop-on bus from Circus Maximum to the city center
+Hop-on/hop-off bus from Circus Maximum to the city center

-Getting to the Port of Civitavecchia for your cruise from Rome, you have these alternatives:
+To get to the Port of Civitavecchia for your cruise from Rome, you have these alternatives:

-You can buy train tickets to board a local train for around 5 euros per way, per person with a major credit card.
-There are both ticket windows (be prepared to queue) and automated machines at the train station.
+You can buy train tickets at the train station for around 5 euros per person.
+There are both ticket windows (be prepared to queue) and automated ticket machines.

-Arriving at Rome Cruise Terminal, Port of Civitavecchia
+Arriving at Civitavecchia Port

 Arrival by transfer/taxi